Axelph237/Vega-Sector/- pages/Rules/Skills.md

 > [!todo] ADD HOW ACTIONS ARE GAINED

 ## Activating Skills
 During a moment of rest, players can choose to rearrange their active skills and skill deck.
 In order to move a skill from their skill deck to their active skills, they must have enough open slots of the corresponding attribute.
-For instance, if a
+For instance, if a player has a skill in their skill deck that consumes 2 `Grace` slots, they must have at least 2 open slots in `Grace` to move it to their active skills.